-The best combi-drill is powerful, versatile & built to last.
-Choose the right model and you will be able to handle countless tasks, quickly, easily and without fuss.
+The best combi drill is powerful, versatile & built to last.
+Choose the right model and you’ll be able to handle countless tasks, quickly, easily and without fuss.

-Whether you’re decking the garden, remodelling a kitchen or simply hanging a shelf or picture, the best cordless drill is the essential power tool for all your 2021 projects & fixes.
+Whether you’re decking the garden, remodelling a kitchen or simply hanging a shelf or picture, the UK’s best combi drill is the essential power tool for all your 2023 projects & fixes.

 Choosing the right model without the latest advice can be very time-consuming.
-The best cordless combi-drill will make light work of most tasks but the wrong type or model leads only to frustration.
+The best combi drill will make light work of most tasks but the wrong type or model leads only to frustration.

 What is a Combi Drill?

 A combi-drill has 3 primary functions.
 It works as a drill driver – designed to drill holes in wood, metal and plastic.
 It turns screws quickly & easily.
 Plus, it has a hammer action meaning that it will drill into concrete and masonry.

 The hammer action is a must for drilling into walls and alike – essential for numerous DIY jobs around the home and a no-brainer for trade.

 We have scrutinised specifications, spent time testing in the workshop and listened to trade experts to help you save money & time.

 84 Drills compared / Top 6 combi-drills shortlisted & detailed.
 Read on to see which model is right for you…